(Quick Reference)

 Targeting Tests

-or to run all tests in a package…
+4. To run all tests in a package:

-or to run all tests in a package including subpackages…
+5. To run all tests in a package, including subpackages:

-In Grails 3.x, you might need to specify the package name before the class name, as well as append "Spec" to the end.
-For example, if you want to run the test for the ProductController, you should use grails test-app *.ProductControllerSpec.
-Note that the star can be used if you don’t want to type the whole package hierarchy.
+You might need to specify the package name before the class name and append "Spec" to it.
+For instance, to run the test for the ProductController, use ./gradlew test *.ProductControllerSpec.
+You can also use the star wildcard if you want to avoid typing the entire package hierarchy.

 Debugging

-In order to debug your tests via a remote debugger, you can add --debug-jvm after grails in any commands, like so:
+To debug your tests using a remote debugger, you can add --debug-jvm after ./gradlew in any commands, like so:

-This will open the default Java remote debugging port, 5005, for you to attach a remote debugger from your editor / IDE of choice.
+This will open the default Java remote debugging port, 5005, allowing you to attach a remote debugger from your code editor or integrated development environment.

 Targeting Tests When Using Phases